drug-design/course/docs/chapters/structure-activity-relationships.md

     ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_CO_acceptor_replace_f3.png){: loading=lazy }
 #### Example 1: Aminobenzophenones

-The SAR indicate that the carbonyl group of this series may form a hydrogen bond with the receptor site.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-1-aminobenzophenones-77b07e18'><i class='fa fa-play' aria-hidden='true'></i></button>The SAR indicate that the carbonyl group of this series may form a hydrogen bond with the receptor site.
 Other changes including the volume, the conformational and the physico-chemical properties of the molecules such as the polar surface area, hydrophobicity, solubility, solvation etc... must also be envisaged.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.